Category Archives: Media Releases

 E-mail: aleo@ottawamission.com

-Ottawa, ON – Today The Ottawa Mission celebrated the graduation of 24 students of its renowned Food Services Training Program (FSTP) trained at “Chef Ric’s”, the shelter’s social enterprise at 384 Rideau Street.
+Ottawa, ON – Today, The Ottawa Mission celebrated the graduation of 28 students of its renowned Food Services Training Program (FSTP) trained at “Chef Ric’s”, the shelter’s social enterprise at 384 Rideau Street.

-The FSTP was created in 2004 by Chef Ric Allen-Watson, The Mission’s Director of Food Services.
+The FSTP was created by Chef Ric Allen-Watson, The Mission’s Director of Food Services.
 Homeless at age 14, he knows the power of paying it forward.
-“Someone reached out to me and showed me that education could help.
-That’s why I started this program: to help other people rebuild their lives.”
+Ninety percent of FSTP graduates go on to careers in the food service industry.
+This success is one reason for the incredible popularity of the program, with over 250 applications for this cohort.

 About The Ottawa Mission